JUAS-tutorials/xsuite-installation/README.md

 - Open the folder where the notebook `test_installation.ipynb` is located
 - Open the notebook, on the top right click "Select Kernel", then "Python Environment" and "py312juas" kernel
 - If the installation is OK, all cell should run and no error should appear

+## Remarks and troubleshooting

+- When you open a new terminal, the default python environment is the default one.
+You need to reactivate the `py312juas` environment each time: `conda activate py312juas`